Princeton, Texas: History of Government

+In 2017 and 2019, the Texas legislature passed two laws which ended forced annexation.
+The 2017 law applied only to sixteen Texas counties, but the 2019 law applies to all 254 Texas counties.
+In 2017, Gov. Greg Abbott said, "Residents from across the state that have expressed their concerns about feeling abused by the annexation process have had their voices heard.
+I’m proud to sign legislation ending forced annexation practices, which is nothing more than a form of taxation without representation, and I thank the legislature for their attention to this important issue during the special session."
+A restriction on this law was that it ended forced annexation only in Texas counties with more than 500,000 people.

+On May 24, 2019, a new law went into effect extending the 2017 law.
+This new law ended forced annexation in all 254 Texas counties, not just the sixteen counties with populations over 500,000.
+At the signing, Gov. Abbott said, "…Forced annexation is when cities annex property without the approval of the people and businesses that are affected.
+This means that cities can impose new regulations and higher taxes on Texans who purposefully choose to live outside of city limits.
+It’s a form of taxation without representation and it will not be tolerated in Texas…"

-On Nov.
-8, 2022, Princeton brought the Home Rule issue before its voters for the fifth time since 2007.
+On November 8, 2022, Princeton brought the Home Rule issue before its voters for the fifth time since 2007.
 This time, most of the administrators, who had been in favor of a ten square mile land grab that violated Texas law during the years of 2003 to 2011, were no longer in office.
 More Princeton voters turned out for this election than ever before with a total of 4,065 votes cast.
-The final tally was put online by the Collin County Elections Office on Nov.
-18, 2022.
+The final tally was put online by the Collin County Elections Office on November 18, 2022.
 Home Rule passed by a vote of 2,266 FOR (~56%) and 1,799 (~44%) AGAINST.
 The final tally can be found on the Collin County website under the title, "November 8, 2022 General and Special Election Combined Accumulated Totals.pdf (38 pages)."
-It is good that so many Princeton voters are paying attention to the decisions of their city government.